Analysing Byron's Don Juan: A B1/B2 Methodological Guide

 Main Concepts:

-The frequent use of digression (leaving the main story) to introduce witty, personal, and critical commentary.
+The frequent use of digression to introduce witty, personal and critical commentary.

 Analysing the use of irony and exaggeration to achieve satirical objectives.

-The final lesson synthesizes the series by presenting the core thematic arguments required for any high-level response.
+The final lesson synthesises the series by presenting the core thematic arguments.

 Main Concepts:

-Hypocrisy and Folly: The central theme, critiqued through humour and exaggeration.
+Hypocrisy and Folly: the central theme, critique through humour and exaggeration.